 Is it better to pay car insurance monthly or every six months?

-If you can pay your 6-month total policy premium in advance, you may enjoy some extra savings.
+You may receive some extra savings if you can pay your six-month total policy premium in advance.
 Many auto insurance companies offer a discount for paying the premium upfront.
 That discount is, on average, around 9%.
-However, if you don’t have the cash on hand to pay in full or prefer not to, most insurers also offer monthly billing for an installment payment service fee of $3 to $5 per payment.
+However, if you don’t have the funds to pay in full or prefer not to, most insurers also offer monthly billing for an installment payment service fee of $3 to $5 per payment.

 Before you decide how to pay for your auto insurance policy, consider all the variables.
 For example, if your auto insurance rate is $879 and you decide to pay monthly, you will forego the 9% paid-in-full discount and will pay the installment payment service fee on each payment.

-Here is what it looks like if you pay in full:
+Tip iconHere’s what it looks like if you pay in full or pay monthly:

 • Premium: $879